JaksonJose/FlxApi/README.md

-API for serve CourseFlx client.
+# Project API for serve CourseFlx client.

-This application has been built basing on video course platform where you can register and choose courses that you choose.
-There are three roles with different permissions (Super Admin, Admin and Student).
-When user sign up it is Student role by default, the admin must be registered by the Super Admin.

-This application is just for study case, hope you like :)
+#### Objective
+Studies about simple authentication with JWT without using the Identity framework.
+Build and use a auxiliary request and response library.

+### Architecture
+A monolite API Restfull based on DDD according Microsoft .NET Documentation.

+###  Application
+This application is designed as a video course platform were the the user can register, sign in, sign out.
+The default role is students.
+But it must have admin later.

-### Study base
+### Observation
-- DotNet Core
-- RestFul API
-- Dapper
-- SQL Server
-- DDD Domain Driven-Disign
-- Design Patterns
-- SOLID
-- Microservices
-- JWT Authentications
-- Custom Library
-- Unity Test: Nunit, Fluent Assertions, Mock
+As this code is just for studing a specific subject and it was archieved, I really don't know if I'll maintain, upgrade or if I'll finish the whole project.

 ### Instructions
 As I do not create a migration for now, create a Database and set it to connection string and then run scripts located into script folder in the Infraestructure layer.